 - Do not take more than the amount recommended on the bottle or by your provider.

 You should not put all of your weight on your leg if it hurts.
-You should check with your doctor about how much weight you should put on your leg.
+You should check with your provider about how much weight you may put on your leg.
 Rest and self-care may be enough to allow the tear to heal.
 You should use crutches to protect the injured ligament.

 You may need to work with a physical therapist (PT) to regain knee and leg strength.
 The PT will teach you exercises to strengthen the muscles, ligaments, and tendons around your knee.

-As your knee heals, you can return to normal activities and maybe play sports again.
+As your knee heals, you can return to normal activities and, for most people, eventually play sports again.

 When to Call the Doctor